 Call of Duty Black Ops Mac Review

-Enter Call of Duty: Black Ops for Mac
+Enter Call of Duty: Black Ops

-The single player campaign in Black Ops follows the classic Call of Duty formula.
+The single-player campaign in Black Ops follows the classic Call of Duty formula.
 You have set-pieces filled with explosions worthy of the next James Bond movie and a sense that you could as well be watching a Michael Bay movie instead of playing a game.

 The single player campaign is definitely exciting to play but all this action can be distracting, especially because the story itself is more focused on raw entertainment than genuine storytelling.